Lifestyle Tips for Living with Inflammatory Bowel Disease (IBD)

 Listening to music

 Considering the human body is made up of 60% water, it isn’t shocking that staying hydrated is critical to being well.
 It is even more important to stay hydrated if you are actively having diarrhea, vomiting, or living without a colon.
 In general, it is recommended to drink between half an ounce and an ounce of water for each pound you weigh, each day.

 Preparation is key because it can reduce stress and as mentioned above stress can aggravate IBD.
 Here are a few ideas of ways to plan:

 Prepare for the next day the night before

 Keep an eye on when you need to refill any medications you need so that you refill before running out

 Read the restaurant menu before agreeing to eat there

 Pro Tip: Advocate for your own health!
 You know your body best, so speak up for it.

 The best fitness routine is the one you enjoy, look forward to, and will complete.
-There is increasing evidence that exercise may improve symptoms for people living with IBD, along with quality of life, including but not limited to improvements in psychological wellbeing and prevention of comorbidities like colon cancer.
+There is increasing evidence that exercise may improve symptoms for people living with IBD, along with quality of life, including but not limited to improvements in psychological well-being and prevention of comorbidities like colon cancer.
 Try out different types of exercise and see what feels best in your body.
 Not sure where to start?
-Stretching and walking are a great start!
+Stretching and walking is a great start!